BenoitDuffez/RedmineQuotesInvoices/README.md

 ![Select project and customer](select_project_customer.png)

 Step 3, iii: add sections and items to your quote.
 The sections will be exported as issue categories on Redmine.
 Each item will be exported as an issue on Redmine.
 You can apply a different rate (say 80€/hour) on each section.
 On each item, you set how many hours you will charge.
+Each item description text will be parsed using the *Markdown* syntax, so you can have lists, text decoration, etc.

 ![Create quote items](create_quote.png)